 December 2010 - Present, NC and NY

-Managed three successful Kickstarter campaigns totaling over $100,000 for self-designed decks of cards printed by the US Playing Card Company.
+Managed 3 successful Kickstarter and companion BackerKit campaigns totaling over $100,000 for self-designed decks of cards printed by the US Playing Card Company.

-Orchestrated complete fulfillment of backer orders from over 30 countries ahead of schedule by six to twelve weeks per Kickstarter campaign.
+Orchestrated complete fulfillment of backer orders from over 30 countries ahead of schedule by 6 to 12 weeks per Kickstarter campaign.

 Illustrated 2015 children's book Boris the Christmas Tarantula.

 Reduced department turnaround time by 60% through troubleshooting, process optimization, and management of department schedules.

 Trained colleagues in 4 departments in the areas of data entry, specimen accessioning and processing, pipetting, chart recorders, and laboratory protocols.

 Software Engineer Fellow - NYC Tech Talent Pipeline

 Chosen by the NYC Tech Talent Pipeline as one of 75 full scholarship recipients in a Web Development Fellowship for underserved and underrepresented talent in tech.

 Provided one-to-one and group peer support; Fostered cross-cohort community relations by organizing study sessions, workshops, and meetup events.